Kong/docs.konghq.com/app/enterprise/2.2.x/immunity/slack-integration.md

 ---
 title: Alert Slack Integration
+toc: true
+redirect_from:
+  - /enterprise/2.2.x/brain-immunity/slack-integration
 ---

 ## Introduction

-If you choose, Immunity can send Slack notifications for unusual traffic.
-Immunity needs a Slack webhook to post messages to a Slack workspace.
-To obtain a webhook URL, use the steps in this topic:
+Immunity can send Slack notifications for unusual traffic, using a Slack webhook to post messages to a Slack workspace.
+To obtain a webhook URL, use the steps in this topic.

 ## Create a New Slack App

 1. [Create a new slack app](https://api.slack.com/apps?new_app=1) and save the webhook address.

 2. Enable the incoming webhook in your app.

 3. After submitting the app creation form, you are redirected to your newly created app’s page.
 In **Add features and functionality**, click on **Incoming webhooks** to enable them.

-4. Change the OFF switch to ON.
+4. Change the OFF switch to **ON**.

 5. Click **Add new webhook to workspace**.
 You are redirected to a page where you can select the channel where the webhook will post messages.

 6. Select the channel and click **authorize**.